Skip to main content

 Choose an expiry window

-Expiry settings apply only to new requests created after you enable the feature.
+Expiry settings apply only to new requests created after you enable or change the feature.
 Existing pending requests are not retroactively affected.

 How expiry works